docs

 Disk Type: Local Disk and Cloud Disk

-If the file system has not been expanded completely, you need to perform the system expansion steps.
+If the file system has not been fully expanded, you need to perform ** steps to expand within the system **.

 ** Linux **

-• View the file system type of the data disk (upgrade operations need to take different actions for ext4 and xfs file systems)
+• Check the file system type of the data disk (upgrade operations need to take different actions against ext4 and xfs two file system types)

 df -ihT

-• If you are using an operating system with ext4 file format, please perform the following operations inside the cloud host (such as CentOS6).
+• If it is an operating system of ext4 file format, please perform the following operations inside the cloud host (such as CentOS6)

 resize2fs /dev/vdb

-• If you are operating a system with the xfs file format, please perform the following operations inside the UHost (such as CentOS7).
+• If it is an operating system of xfs file format, please perform the following operations inside the cloud host (such as CentOS7)

 xfs_repair /dev/vdb